-Dan’s work can be heard and seen in a variety of contexts.
+Dan’s work spans a variety of contexts.
 His chamber pieces have been selected to be read or performed by groups such as the JACK Quartet, the Lydian String Quartet, Zodiac Trio, and Wet Ink Ensemble.
 He was selected to participate in the 2017 Fresh Inc Festival hosted by the Chicago-based Fifth House Ensemble where he studied with composers Dan Visconti and Stacy Garrop.
-His arrangements span styles from big band jazz to a cappella.
+His catalog includes arrangements covering styles from big band jazz to a cappella.

-Dan has scored many short films for directors across the country showing his command for electronic composition to orchestral composition and everything in between.
+Dan has scored many short films for directors across the country showing his command of electronic to orchestral composition and everything in between.
 His collaborations have stretched to South Carolina as well where his piece for flute and tape track, Humor Me, Please, which was written in collaboration with flutist, Mimi Harding, was a finalist in the 2018 SPARK Creativity in Music Awards at the University of South Carolina.

 As a curator, Dan has produced a wide range of projects and events.
 He was the producer of To The Fullest: The Music of Julius Eastman and T.J.
 Anderson, which was sponsored by the Corliss Lamont Lectureship at Amherst College in February of 2017.
 This series of events revolved around the music and lives of American composers Julius Eastman and T.J.
 Anderson.
 In collaboration with the Mead Art Museum at Amherst College and with funding from the Arts at Amherst Initiative, Dan developed a video cataloging project fostering creative partnerships between student filmmakers and composers creating short films and soundtracks displaying art in the museum’s collection.